madhurimarawat/Machine-Learning-Using-Python/README.md

 --> This dataset has multiple columns-Area Population, Address etc and Price(Output) and 5000 entries.<br><br>
 --> Rest of the Columns are used to find regression for Price.<br><br>
 --> Dataset is already cleaned,no preprocessing required.<br><br>
---> Linear Regression is implemented on this dataset.<br>
+--> Linear Regression and Principal Component Analysis is implemented on this dataset.<br>

 <h2>Credit Card Fraud Dataset</h2>
 --> Dataset is taken from: <a href="https://www.kaggle.com/code/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets/input